 Scully Summer Travel Fellowship

 The Department of Classical Studies offers 4 summer fellowships to study material culture and archaeological sites of the ancient Mediterranean.
-Fellowships are up to $7,000.00 each and open to advanced undergraduates with a strong interest in classical archaeology and/or intentions to attend graduate school in Classics and to all Classics graduate students.
-The fellowship may be used to cover expenses to attend Summer Programs offered through the American School in Rome (AAR), the American School of Classical Studies at Athens (ASCSA), other programs (upon departmental approval), or (for graduate students) a carefully conceived itinerary of your own design (again, dependent upon departmental review).
-Applications, including budget and one-page travel plans, should be sent to Professor Scully by April 8, 2019.
+Fellowships are up to $7,000.00 each and open to advanced undergraduates with a strong interest in classical archaeology and/or intentions to attend graduate school in Classics and to all graduate students in Classical Studies, Archaeology, Religion, and the History of Art and Architecture who are pursuing graduate work in ancient Mediterranean studies.
+The fellowship may be used to cover expenses to attend Summer Programs offered through the American School in Rome (AAR) (deadline for application, December 15, 2019), the American School of Classical Studies at Athens (ASCSA) (deadline for application, January 10, 2020), other programs (upon departmental approval), or (for graduate students) a carefully conceived itinerary of your own design (again, dependent upon departmental review).
+Applications, including budget and one-page travel plans, should be sent to Professor Scully by April 15, 2020.

 Photos and Videos from Summer Study in Greece